Dentist offers safe and aesthetic fillings with composite services in Wrentham, MA

 - Better for keeping bacteria out of the tooth

 Composite resin does not expand and contract with temperature changes to the extent silver amalgam fillings can, ensuring that bacteria cannot leak into the tooth and cause further damage.
-Dr. Ross Palioca finds that composite resin also blends in seamlessly with the smile, and fillings are not noticeable to others.
+Dr. Rawat finds that composite resin also blends in seamlessly with the smile, and fillings are not noticeable to others.
 Additionally, since these fillings are not comprised of mercury, they are much safer to use in the mouth than silver amalgam fillings.

 Who is a candidate for composite resin?